 No, you have to cover your own travel/accommodation costs to be present at the venue.

-Sustainable Energy Days take place from March to June 2023.
-These events and activities can be organised anywhere around the world.
+Sustainable Energy Days take place anywhere around the world from March to June 2024.